utah-cs4470-sp23/class/assignment2/README.md

-# This assignment is not complete.
-Do not read it.

 # Assignment 2: Parsing Commands and Statements

 Your second assignment is to build a parser for a subset of JPL on top